AlexSKoch/hugo-academic/exampleSite/content/project/external-project/index.md

 +++
 # Project title.
-title = "The good, the bad, and their workings"
+title = "The good, the bad, and their processing"

 # Date this page was created.
 date = 2019-04-07T15:27:00

 # Project summary to display on homepage.
-summary = "Differences between processing positive and negative information"
+summary = "Differences between properties and handling positive and negative info"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`